NYCPlanning/design/CPP (CPE)/usability-interview-script.md

 [Send the following task scenario into the chat.]

-    Can you find information related to contributors to project funding?
+    Can you find information related to the overall commitment amount?
+How is the timeline related to the commitments?
+What type of commitments are related to this project?

+    (Follow-up Questions):
+    - Could you list the managing agency and project type?
+    - Why did you select this particular project?

 ## Finding a Capital Project (Part 3)

 [Send the following task scenario.]

     You now would like to find a similar project in Bronx to compare commitment values.
 Find a project in the Bronx related to the Brooklyn project you previously just viewed.

+    (Follow-up Questions):
+    - Could you list the managing agency and project type?
+    - Why did you select this project to compare with the previous one?

 [User has finished task.]